ANGLE-Studios/ANGLECORE/README.md

 # ANGLECORE

-A free and open-source software development kit for developping real-time audio engines.
+A free and open-source software development kit for developping instrument-based audio plugins.

 ## What is ANGLECORE?